Public-Health-Scotland/technical-docs/CONTRIBUTING.md

 Files created should be a `.md` file, with the following considerations:

 * *File name* should be human readable, title case, with spaces.
 The name is directly used in the navigation bar, so should be as descriptive as possible.
+  * Where the document is a step-by-step set of instructions that are universal, the file name should start with "How to ".
+  * Where the document is a recommended practice, the file name should start with "Recommended ".
 * *File structure* should follow standard markdown linting rules.
+* *The purpose* of the document should be set out first, identifying what the document is for and what it covers.
+* *Content of the document* should be written in a way that is accessible to all users, with no jargon or technical terms.
+Where possible, links to other documents should be used to explain concepts.
+If suitable, documentation to learn about concepts can be developed seperately from instructions to perform a task.
 * *Within-repo links* should be relative to the root of the repo.
 For example, a link to the `Posit Infrastructure` directory would be `[Posit Infrastructure](/Posit%20Infrastructure)`.
 * *External links* should be absolute links, with the full URL.
 For example, a link to the Public Health Scotland website would be `[Public Health Scotland](https://publichealthscotland.scot)`.